 - Read more about 10 top benefits of time tracking.

 Looking for the most effortless time tracking app for you and your team?

-Time blocking, aka time batching, is a simple time management strategy where you allocate focused work periods for specific tasks.
+Time blocking is a simple time management strategy where you allocate focused work periods for specific tasks.
 It’s like scheduling your to-do list into timed segments.
 Time blocking helps you protect your focus time, avoid the urge to add extra tasks to your to-do list for the day, and ensure that larger projects are moving forward day after day.

 Example: You know that you need to accomplish a series of demanding tasks in the coming week.
 Plan your week accordingly, setting a time block in your calendar for each task.
 In case of super difficult tasks, spread your work into multiple days, adding time blocks for three or more hours each day.